DavidCai1111/billow/README.md

 ## How it works

-`Billow`'s workflow is based on `Flow` which is the combination of `Droplet`.
+`Billow`'s workflow is based on `Flow` which is the combination of `Droplet`s.
 Each `Droplet` is an implementation of Node.js transform stream, in which you can use `async / await` function to handle the asynchronous data processing logic with happiness.
 And `Flow` is the abstact pipeline of those `Droplet`s, so the data transmission in `Flow` is very fast and heap memory saved.
 Because Node.js transform stream will buffer the data when there is no downstream, so all data in `Flow`s will be piped to a writable stream which name is `blackHole` eventually to prevent the potential resident memory leak.

 ```